Weight: 3

 Kernel

-The Kernel is the core of your operating system, the LINUX itself.
+The Kernel is the core of your operating system. it basically is LINUX itself.
 Your bootloader loads the kernel in the memory and runs it.
-But kernel needs some initial info to start; Things like drivers are necessary to work with the hardware.
-Those are stored in initrd or initramfs alongside the kernel and used during the boot.
+But the kernel needs some initial info to start; Things like drivers which are necessary to work with the hardware.
+Those are stored in initrd

 You can also send parameters to the kernel during the boot using the Grub configs.
 For example, sending a 1 or S will result the system booting in single-user mode (recovery).
-Or you can force your graphics to work in 1024×768x24 mode by passing vga=792 to the Kernel during the boot.
+Or you can force your graphics to work in 1024×768x24 mode by passing vga=792

 dmesg

-We can also use journalctl -k to check Kernel logs or use journalctl -b to check for boot logs (or even use journalctl -u kernel to see all previous logs too).
+to check for boot logs (or even use journalctl -u kernel

 /var/log/messages